USER MANUALS

 Kubernetes uses resource requests and resource limits to efficiently schedule pods across the cluster nodes.

 • Resource Requests: This specifies the minimum amount of a resource (CPU or Memory) that a container requires to function correctly.
-The Kubernetes scheduler will only place a Denodo Embedded MPP pod on a node that can guarantee the availability of the requested resources.
+The Kubernetes scheduler will only place a Denodo Lakehouse Accelerator pod on a node that can guarantee the availability of the requested resources.

 • Resource Limits: This specifies the maximum amount of a resource (CPU or Memory) that a container is allowed to consume.
 Limits prevent a single pod from consuming all available resources on a node.